 La Ruta Maya Foundation, with the support of the Hotel Museum Casa Santo Domingo and the Provincial Archaeological Museum of Alicante (MARQ), presents the collection of Pre-Columbian works that were ambassadors of Guatemala in the largest exhibition on Mayan art in Europe, which under The title "Mayas: Rulers of the Rainforest" was presented in Holland, Germany and Spain.
-This exhibition will be open to the public in Santo Domingo del Cerro from August 30, 2018 until mid-April 2019, when they will once again represent the country in another traveling exhibition in North America.
+This exhibition, except some works of art that have begun a traveling exhibition throughout North America, is open to the public in Santo Domingo del Cerro from August 30, 2018 until mid-December 2019.

 Endowed with great beauty and artistic mastery, the exhibition highlights several pieces that were exhibited for the first time to the European public, after having been part of different exhibitions nationwide.
 Among the most important pieces of the collection are a polychrome stucco sculpture almost 3 meters long, with the figure of a character wearing a mask and a jaguar skin skirt in stalking or dancing position.
 Another very important piece that made its debut is a round altar that mentions Itzamnaaj B'ahlam II, Lord of Yaxchilán, who reigned between 681 and 742 AD.
 C. The altar contains a carved scene with five characters among whom the figure of King Itzamnaaj B'ahlam II stands seated on a stone throne and holding a weapon with three points of flint.
 The altar also includes the signature of the artist-carver.